 Until now, 350 datasets have been secured on the blockchain networks.
-One of the first to be launched in Europe, the networks secure official documents by storing hashtags of the data sets on the public blockchains, allowing city employees as well as citizens to review the documents’ authenticity, when they were created, and when and if the data was modified.
+One of the first to be launched in Europe, the networks secure official documents by storing hashes of the data sets on public blockchains, allowing city employees as well as citizens to review the documents’ authenticity, when they were created, and when and if the data was modified.

 “Information security, as shown in this pilot, is only one of the areas with potential,” Paul Brody, EY Global Innovation Leader, Blockchain, told Cities Today.
-“Apart from documents you can also secure the information of automated sensors and machines–for example traffic lights and autonomous cars.
+“Apart from documents, you can also secure the information of automated sensors and machines–for example traffic lights and autonomous cars.
 Apart from information security, the technology can be used in many ways.”

 Blockchain, on which digital currencies such as bitcoin are based, can be used to track ownership or the provenance of digital documents, digital assets, physical assets or voting rights.